kodarn/Sparsnas/README.md

 </table>

 We should update our RfCat-script to reflect these findings.
 (Note to self: Do this at a later time).
+Also, if time allows it, we should dump the signals on the SPI-bus on at least one more Sparsnäs-device to investigate how radio configurations vary between devices.

 # Ideas for the future
 * Build a hardware receiver using a CC1101